Quantum statistics and self-interference in extended colliders: Relation between the current-current correlations and probabilities

 Number density evaluated at the detector $D_{1}$ at time $t_{1}$ is as follows,

-where the subscript $n_{1}$ outside the angular bracket emphasizes that we work with a particular state, $|\psi_{n_{1}}\rangle_{s_{1}}$.
-For a dilute stochastic beam of particles we are going to have emission times well separated (mean separation being $1/\lambda$), therefore we can integrate over the emission times and obtain,
+where the subscript $s_{1}$ outside the angular bracket emphasizes that we work with a particular state, $|\psi_{n_{1}}\rangle_{s_{1}}$.
+For a dilute stochastic beam of particles we are going to have emission times well separated (mean separation being $1/\lambda$) and therefore we neglect the interference terms between the particles that are emitted at different times.
+By integrating over the emission times, we obtain,

 Averaging over number of particles from the source $S_{1}$ we have,